cleesmith/writing_fodder/README.md

 python -B write_next_chapter_claude37sonnet.py --request "Chapter 9: The Dark Forest"
 ```

-Assuming you have the two files: *outline.txt* and *manuscript.txt*
+Ensure you have at least these two files: *outline.txt* and *manuscript.txt*.

 This will create a new Chapter 9 titled "The Dark Forest" based on your outline and previous chapters.

 ## Common Options